Subdomain & custom domain

 How aliases and custom domains relate

 A custom domain is a branded form of alias.
-The practical difference is who owns the hostname: OmniLab-hosted aliases usually stay on .topage.co, while custom domains use your own domain and DNS.
+The difference is who owns the address: OmniLab-hosted aliases usually stay on .topage.co, while a custom domain uses your own website address.

 Recommended rollout path